Jane E. Norton: Early life and education

+Norton was born on October 12, 1954, in Grand Junction, Colorado to Elinor Pitman Bergman (1925–2015) and Walter F. "Bus" Berman (1920–2010).
+Her mother was a native of Pueblo, Colorado, and taught in Grand Junction.
+Her father was a native of Denver and coached for many years at Mesa College—now known as Colorado Mesa University—in Grand Junction.

-Norton is the daughter of Elinor Pitman Bergman, a retired Grand Junction teacher and native of Pueblo, and Walter F. "Bus" Bergman, a native of Denver and retired Mesa State College coach.
-Born and raised in Grand Junction, Norton began teaching middle school in Fort Lupton after graduating from Colorado State University in 1976 with a Bachelor of Science with distinction in health sciences.
-She also has a Master's of Science in Management degree from Regis University, Denver.
+Norton was raised in Grand Junction.
+She began teaching middle school in Fort Lupton, Colorado after graduating from Colorado State University in 1976 with a Bachelor of Science with distinction in health sciences.
+She also has a Master's of Science in Management degree from Regis University in Denver.

 Political career

 Before joining the Owens Administration, Norton worked as a regional director in the US Department of Health and Human Services during the Ronald Reagan and George H. W. Bush administrations.
 She has also served in the Colorado House of Representatives, filling the remainder of an unexpired term from mid-1986 to January 1987.

-Prior to her election as Colorado's Lieutenant Governor, Norton was appointed Executive Director of the Colorado Department of Public Health and Environment (CDPHE) by Governor Bill Owens, serving in that capacity from 1999–2002.
+Prior to her election as Colorado's Lieutenant Governor, Norton was appointed Executive Director of the Colorado Department of Public Health and Environment (CDPHE) by Governor Bill Owens, serving in that capacity from 1999 to 2002.
 As such, she had regulatory and programmatic responsibilities including bioterrorism preparedness; disease prevention and epidemiology; health facilities; family and community health services; emergency medical services; air and water quality protection; hazardous waste and solid waste management; and consumer protection.
 She also created the Office of Suicide Prevention, with an emphasis on teen suicide prevention.

 Additionally, Norton served in an array of ancillary capacities: Secretary, State Board of Health; Chair, Governor's Expert Emergency Epidemic Response Committee; Commissioned Officer, Food and Drug Administration; Board of Directors, Regional Air Quality Council; Leadership Council of the Multi-Agency Wildfire Restoration and Rehabilitation Team; Colorado Natural Resource Damages Trustee; Colorado Strategic Planning Group on Health Care Coverage; member of the Association of State and Territorial Health Officials; National Governors' Association's Oral Health Policy Academy Colorado Team; and on the Governor's Disaster Emergency Council.